gbahamondezc/sequelize-models/README.md

 ### Features

 * Auto load of Sequelize models from database schema.

 * Auto load models associations from database schema.

 * Simplified and meaningful model files syntax.

 * One place models and associations definitions.

-* MySQL support only for now (support for PostgreSQL and MSSQL as soon as possible!).
+* MySQL support only for now (support for PostgreSQL and MSSQL as soon as possible).

 ### Usage

+Config and get schema

 ```js